aidantr/FuzzyCRegression.jl/docs/src/index.md

 - `summarize`: summarize model results
 - `vcov`: variance-covariance matrix of the coefficient estimates

-For example, to plot the distribution of coefficients on SepalWidth from the fitted model above:
+For example, to plot the group-weighted distribution of coefficients on SepalWidth from the fitted model above:

 ```julia
 SepalWidth_coefs = distribution(fcr_model,"SepalWidth")